Almazán: History

 In the early 10th century, fortifications were built along the Duero at Soria and Almazán.
 In 1068, Almazán was conquered by the Christians of Alfonso VI of León, but soon after was recovered for al-Ándalus.
 In 1128, it was repopulated by Alfonso I, although after his death in 1134, the town fell into Castilian hands and was granted by Alfonso VII of León to the bishops of Sigüenza.
 In 1158, Sancho III of Castile created the Almazán la Orden de Caballería de Calatrava.
 The Church of San Miguel was built in the 12th century.
 In the late 13th century, civil war broke out, involving Sancho IV of Castile, who claimed the throne of Castile, and Alfonso de la Cerda, a liberal.
 In 1305, after various conflicts, Almazán was returned to the Castilian crown, and then in 1375, a peace agreement was signed between Pedro IV of Aragon, King of Aragon, and Henry II, king of Castile.

+Late-15th-century records note Jewish merchants and moneylenders in Almazán; after the expulsion of the Jews in 1492, disputes over outstanding debts prompted Crown-directed adjudication via the Soria corregidor and the town's alcalde mayor (1494–1496).